In a few weeks, vitaminwater will challenge one person to ditch their smartphone for 365 consecutive days.

 If you're interested in hearing more, check out the page I made specifically for this project.

 Update: I wasn’t selected for the contest but that’s a-ok.
-It was a wonderful thought exercise and I wish their contest luck.
+It was a wonderful thought exercise and I wish their contestant luck.
 It won’t be easy but it will be worthwhile.